apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, when casting interval values to string type, there is no "interval" prefix, e.g. `1 days 2 hours`.
 In Spark version 2.4 and earlier, the string contains the "interval" prefix like `interval 1 days 2 hours`.

+  - Since Spark 3.0, day-time interval strings are converted to intervals with respect to the `from` and `to` bounds.
+If an input string does not match to the pattern defined by specified bounds, the `ParseException` exception is thrown.
+In Spark version 2.4, the `from` bound was not taken into account, and the `to` bound was used to truncate the resulted interval.
+To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.fromDayTimeString.enabled` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was